New Student Checklist:

 After you have registered for your classes, go to MyPack Portal http://mypack.ncsu.edu or to the Bookstore’s website and order your textbooks.
 All you will need is your student ID to view your textbook list and order your books.
 The Bookstore offers a robust online ordering system which includes online price comparison, textbook rental, ebooks and textbook buyback.
 Students eligible for financial aid may also order their books online and the bill will be sent directly to the University Cashier’s Office.
 For more information or to order, visit: http://go.ncsu.edu/textbooks

 Contact Disabilities Services

-Contact Disability Services Office (DSO) should you require assistance during the academic year due to physical, psychological and/or learning disabilities.
-Contact DSO by phone [Voice 919.515.7653 or TTY at 919.515.8830].
-Website: www.ncsu.edu/dso
+Contact the Disability Services Office (DSO) should you require academic accommodations during the year due to physical, mental health and/or learning disabilities.
+Contact the DSO by phone 919.515.7653.
+Website: http://dso.dasa.ncsu.edu

 There are a number of optional supplemental programs offered to assist students in their transition to the university.
 Consider participating in one (or more) of the following:

-- Wolfpack Bound: (open to all first-year students) Wolfpack Bound, a program for incoming first-year students, offers an outdoor adventures-themed complement to the traditional NC State new student orientation through trips to the mountains of NC and VA and the Outer Banks of NC.
+- Wolfpack Bound: (open to all first-year students) Wolfpack Bound, a program for incoming first-year students, offers an outdoor adventures-themed complement to the traditional NC State New Student Orientation through backpacking and climbing trips to the mountains of NC and sea kayaking in the Outer Banks!
+Throughout the experience, students will be challenged both physically and mentally while creating great friendships with other incoming freshmen!
 Website: http://recreation.ncsu.edu/outdoor/wolfpack-bound

 - African American Symposium: (open to all first-year students) An educational and transitional experience dedicated to maximizing the academic success of incoming first-year students by providing information about campus resources, support personnel, cultural heritage, networking and other strategies for success.
 Website:http://oied.ncsu.edu/msa